weakbox/FCC-Random-Quote-Machine/README.md

-freeCodeCamp Front End Development Libraries Project 1: Build a Random Quote Machine
+# freeCodeCamp Random Quote Generator

+Submission for freeCodeCamp's "Front End Development Libraries" course.

+To see the tests passing, open the testing widget in the upper-left corner, select "Random Quote Machine" from the dropdown, and then click the "Run Tests" button.